She's a

 Why is it

-when I talk to you,
+when I talk to

 my mind wanders?